-Conditions Applicable to All Activities:
+Special Conditions Applicable to All Activities:

-1. Within thirty (30) days of the completion of any work authorized by this permit, you are required to complete and submit the attached compliance certification form to the New York District office.

-2. For work in navigable waters, the permittee understands and agrees that, if future operations by the United States require the removal, relocation, or other alteration, of the structure or work herein authorized, or if, in the opinion of the Secretary of the Army or his authorized representative, said structure or work shall cause unreasonable obstruction to the free navigation of the navigable waters, the permittee will be required, upon due notice from the Corps of Engineers, to remove, relocate, or alter the structural work or obstructions caused thereby, without expense to the United States.
+- 1. Within thirty (30) days of the completion of any work authorized by this permit, you are required to complete and submit the attached compliance certification form to the New York District office. - 2.
+For work in navigable waters, the permittee understands and agrees that, if future operations by the United States require the removal, relocation, or other alteration, of the structure or work herein authorized, or if, in the opinion of the Secretary of the Army or his authorized representative, said structure or work shall cause unreasonable obstruction to the free navigation of the navigable waters, the permittee will be required, upon due notice from the Corps of Engineers, to remove, relocate, or alter the structural work or obstructions caused thereby, without expense to the United States.
 No claim shall be made against the United States on account of any such removal or alteration.

-3. Each individual project involving the discharge of dredged or fill material into waters of the United States, including the discharge of fill associated with excavation activities, shall receive a Water Quality Certification (or modification or waiver thereof) approved by the New York State Department of Environmental Conservation (NYSDEC) prior to the commencement of work.

-4. Each individual project proposed within the coastal zone of New York State shall receive a Coastal Zone Consistency Concurrence from the New York State Department of State (NYSDOS) prior to the commencement of work.
+- 3. Each individual project involving the discharge of dredged or fill material into waters of the United States, including the discharge of fill associated with excavation activities, shall adhere to the requirements set forth in the attached Clean Water Act Section 401 Water Quality Certification (WQC) issued by the New York State Department of Environmental Conservation (NYSDEC) on March 28, 2014.
+For projects that do not meet these requirements, the use of this RGP is contingent upon obtaining an individual WQC or case-specific waiver from the NYSDEC prior to the commencement of work. - 4.
+Each individual project proposed within the coastal zone of New York State shall receive a Coastal Zone Consistency Concurrence from the New York State Department of State (NYSDOS) prior to the commencement of work.
 Notification is required to this office for activities located within the following Special Management Areas: The Long Island Sound Regional Coastal Management Program; Local Waterfront Revitalization Programs; Significant Coastal Fish and Wildlife Habitats; Scenic Areas of Statewide Significance; and Harbor Management Plans.